Tap

 844-244-3890

-Teen depression is a serious issue that affects many young people today.
+Depression among teenagers is a serious issue that affects many young people today.
 While it is normal for teens to experience bad moods or occasional sadness, persistent feelings of sadness that interfere with daily life can be a sign of depression.
 Teens who suffer from depression often describe feeling hopeless, powerless, and unable to see a way out of their struggles.
 This condition can be scary for both the teenager and their family.
 If you suspect your teen might be depressed, it is crucial to seek help immediately and understand that drug use is a leading factor in teen depression.

 Recognizing the Symptoms of Teen Depression